laisbsc/kedro_penguins/README.md

 The Expectations suite will create a folder path and save the expectations as a JSON file.
 The file will describe all the expectations which will be asserted on this dataset.

 Typying `y` on the next prompt will open the GE documentation with the data profiling analysis on a browser page.
-The Walkthrough window shown is great to get you more familiar with the suite setup.
+The 'Walkthrough' window shown is great to get you more familiar with the suite setup.

+#### Creating a Custom dataset
+Under `src/<palmer_penguins>/hooks` create a python file.
+In this project, the file is named `great_expectations_hooks.py`.
+This file will hold the contents of a custom Dataset that will validate your data inputs and generate the Great Expectations validation.